For More Information

 There are three degree programs in musicology: M.A. (normally one year), M.F.A. (normally two years), and Ph.D. (normally two or more years following the completion of M.F.A. requirements).
 The programs offer an integrated approach to the understanding of the nature, structural basis, and historical development of music.
 Students may elect to emphasize or concentrate in music history, or in theory and analysis.
 In the music history program, a variety of techniques and methodologies, including source studies, style development, and historiography, are applied to different repertories and historical problems.
 The theory and analysis program features work in the history of theory as well as analytic work in the context of theory construction involving the evaluation of pretonal, tonal, and contemporary analytic models.
 Courses consist of proseminars and seminars: proseminars survey an array of topics illustrating the representative avenues of research and methodological approaches and seminars typically concentrate on a single topic.

 Music & Women's, Gender, and Sexuality Studies

-We offer an interdisciplinary program with women's and gender studies, leading to a joint M.A. in music & women's and gender studies.
+For doctoral students (only) we offer an interdisciplinary program with Women's and Gender Studies, leading to a joint M.A. in passing in music & women's and gender studies.
 Topics include feminist theory, gender studies, cultural history, and the investigation of work by and about women.